rarocompany/raromarketing/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 2.3.0 =
+= 2.3.1 =
-* New: Compliance Multi-license pricing options
+* New: Option to run consent banner in debug mode
-* Tweak: WordPress 6.0 compatibility
+* Fix: Invalid validation of dismissable notices